squailchorps/2270-Final-Project-/README.md

 1. I could not figure out how to change the names of the files without breaking the entire program.
 Each time I changed it, cmake would fail and i would be stuck.
 I ended up reverting and it ended up working, so just know that the files are titled btree, but it is definitely NOT a btree.
 2. The only files I edited are under code folder, and under the tests folder.
 I ended up not making a main file for this and just utlized the test function.
 3. The olcPixelGameEngine.h is not used.
+4. I could have made the tests actual functions.
+Since they only relied on one thing, it would not have been difficult to add it directly into the functions or make them their own seperate helper functions.

 When I set out on this project, I had originally wanted to make a game that could utilize the quad tree for collision detection.
 As the items get closer and closer, each check could see how far they were from one another, and once they overlapped, that would allow me to do something within the game through events.
 However, a number of issues popped up as I went.